 Before choosing any piece of gear for use in the outdoors you have to work what will you be using it for most of the time and what are your priorities?
 These seem fairly obvious but many people expect gear to be able to do anything and everything whereas the reality is that most top-quality gear is designed for quite specific conditions and use.

 When you have narrowed this down to what you do most of all you then need to consider the balance between practical aspects such as price, weight and durability.
 There is usually a trade off between these things.
 For example, lower prices can often mean heavier weights to carry, while lighter weights can be less durable.
-It is very rare to get a super lightweight, durable piece of outdoor gear for a low price so it’s important that you work out what your priorities are before trying to buy something.
+It is very rare to get a super lightweight, durable piece of • outdoor gear for a low price so it’s important that you work out what your priorities are before trying to buy somethin

 The three main types of stoves are: